Bill Gates acknowledges an affair with an employee, which Microsoft investigated

 Shaw declined to say what the investigation revealed.

 Separately, the New York Times reported Sunday that Gates pursued women who worked both at Microsoft and the Bill and Melinda Gates Foundation.
 French Gates hired divorce lawyers in 2019, after meetings Gates had with convicted sex offender Jeffrey Epstein became public, the Times also reported.
-Epstein, who had been charged with sexually abusing dozens of young girls in the early 2000s, committed suicide while in custody in 2019.
+Epstein, who had been charged with sexually abusing dozens of young girls in the early 2000s, died by suicide while in custody in 2019.

-Arnold said Gates’ relationship with Epstein was solely related to work.
+Arnold said Gates’s relationship with Epstein was solely related to work.

 “It is extremely disappointing that there have been so many untruths published about the cause, the circumstances and the timeline of Bill Gates’ divorce,” Arnold said.

 The Gateses’ divorce came as a surprise to many, who saw the couple as a power duo in the world of philanthropy.
 They spent much of the past two decades running their foundation, which has issued nearly $55 billion in total grant payments through the end of 2019.
-The couple said in their tweets they will continue to run the foundation together.
+The couple said in their tweets that they will continue to run the foundation together.

-Forbes estimates Gates’s net worth of $128.3 billion, ranking him fourth on its list of the world’s wealthiest people.
+Forbes estimates Gates’s net worth at $128.3 billion, ranking him fourth on its list of the world’s wealthiest people.